danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 end
 ```

-Throughout the application, I frequently needed to access the one and only open retrospective.
-After some time, I noticed this code appeared multiple times throughout the code in the services layer:
+Throughout the application, I frequently need to access the one and only open retrospective.
+After some time, I noticed this code appeared multiple times throughout the services layer:

 ```ruby
 Retrospective.find_by(status: Retrospective.statuses[:open])
 ```

-In the future, the logic to find the retrospective could change (for example, if the application is enhanced for multi-tenancy).
+In the future, the logic to find the retrospective could change, for example, if the application is enhanced for multi-tenancy.
 To avoid code duplication, and having the services be dependent on these details of the retrospective model, I decided to refactor by adding a class method `find_open` on the model:

 ```ruby
 class Retrospective < ApplicationRecord